H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 Earlier design documents referred to additional collections such as `conversations`, `ms_jarvis_memory`, `user_memory_vectors`, `mountainshares_knowledge`, `spiritual_wisdom`, and `thesis_materials`; those names represent design intents across the broader program, but they are not present as populated collections in the specific Chroma instance examined here and should not be described as active in this deployment without further ingestion.

-Overall, general semantic memory is structurally defined but only partially realized in this Chroma store: several key collections exist but have not yet been populated with embeddings or documents.
+Overall, general semantic memory is structurally defined but only partially realized in this Chroma store: several key collections exist but have not yet been populated with embeddings or documents, and are therefore treated as declared interfaces rather than active memory in this deployment.

 #### 5.3.2 GeoDB‑Derived Spatial Collections